stencila/website/easy-aint-easy/post.md

 # It isn't easy being easy

 I recently had a conversation about how difficult it can be to make things easy.
-Specifically, how do we make it easy for researchers to use tools for reproducible research.
+Specifically, how do we make it easy for researchers to use tools for reproducible research?

 Making software interfaces "user friendly", "frictionless" and with a low "cognitive load" has been a focus since before _software_ was a word.
 So why is it so difficult?